How It Works

 Equivalently, if you know both the ciphertext and the plaintext, you can compute the shift: R = (C − P) mod 26.
 This is how every position is verified.

-r = ( f(C) + g(T) ) mod 26 R = r + gate
+r = ( f(C) + g_state(T) ) mod 26 R = r + gate

-f (row key) — Applied to the ciphertext letter C. Derived from two compass seeds (3 from 67.5° ÷ 22.5°, and 11 from 247.5° ÷ 22.5° — where 22.5° is the width of one point on a 16-point compass: 360° ÷ 16), a bridge offset of 19 (encoded in K1/K2/K3 misspellings), and anchor letter O = 0.
+f (row-identity card), Applied to the ciphertext letter C. It identifies which row of the KRYPTOS-keyed tableau the cipher letter belongs to.
+Every entry is forward-derivable from public clues: compass seeds (3 from 67.5° ÷ 22.5° and 11 from 247.5° ÷ 22.5°, 22.5° is the width of one point on a 16-point compass, 360° ÷ 16), the +19 bridge offset from K1/K2/K3 misspellings, the tail formula from "T IS YOUR POSITION," and two unique closure rules locking C and G against all 26 alphabet letters.

 The master constants